Learning Navigation Behaviors End-to-End with AutoRL: METHODS

 \subsection{POMDP Setup}

-We model the agent as an $(O, A, D, R, \gamma)$ tuple representing a partially observable Markov decision process (POMDP) with continuous observations and actions.
-The first three are determined by the robot.
-The observations, $\myvec{o} = (\myvec{o}_l,\, \myvec{o}_g)^{\theta_n} \in O,$ are ${\theta_n}$ pairs of 1-D Lidar vectors, $\myvec{o}_l,$ and goal set, $\myvec{o}_g.$ observed over the last $\theta_n$ steps.
-The agent is a unicyle robot and is controlled by a 2-dimensional continuous action vector, $\ac = (v, \phi) \in A,$ that encodes the robot's linear and angular velocity.
+The observations, $\myvec{o} = (\myvec{o}_l,\, \myvec{o}_g)^{\theta_n} \in O,$ are ${\theta_n}$ pairs of 1-D lidar vectors, $\myvec{o}_l,$ and goal set, $\myvec{o}_g,$ observed over the last $\theta_n$ steps.
+The agent is a unicycle robot and is controlled by a 2-dimensional continuous action vector, $\ac = (v, \phi) \in A,$ that encodes the robot's linear and angular velocity.
 The dynamics, $D$, is encoded in the simulator or implicit in the real world.
 The remaining factors encode the task: $\gamma \in (0,1) $ is a scalar discount factor, whereas the structure of the reward R is more complicated and we discuss it next.

-The goal of a navigation agent is to complete a true navigation objective.
+The agent's goal is to complete a true navigation objective.
 For point-to-point navigation this is arriving at a goal location, while for path following this is traversing the entire path by reaching all its waypoints.
 We can formalize this problem as learning a policy that maximizes the probability of reaching the true objective, $G$,

 where $\mathbb{P}(G(\x)|\myvec{\pi})$ means that true objective $G$ is reachable from the state $\x$ under control of policy $\myvec{\pi}.$ At the same time, RL learns a policy that maximizes the cumulative reward.
 We could use the true objective as a reward, but it is sparse, and there are other requirements, such as dynamical feasibility, smooth trajectories, avoiding obstacles, and sensory/motor limitations.
 We can formulate these requirements as parameterized atomic rewards which provide more timely feedback to aid learning.
 To that end we represent rewards with